“Perfection is achieved, not when there is nothing more to add, but when there is nothing more to take away “

 As long as your bonsai has many healthy feeder roots, the unnecessary thick roots can be removed and the bonsai will still remain healthy and able to take up the nutrients from the soil.

 Bonsai need an outdoor, protected area, regular watering and feeding and constant pruning in the growing season.

-In return they will be you pride and joy – living sculptures in wood, created and carefully tended by you!
+In return, they will be your pride and joy – living sculptures in wood, created and carefully tended by you!